dzulfiqar12/UAS_CrossPlatform/README.md

 Final project for Mobile Cross-Platform Programming, developed for Ayam Bebek Pak Boss as a part of a study-case.

+Complete documentation will be written after the application has been completely finished.

 ## Notes

 - Firebase API keys and app configurations are meant to be public.
 See [this](https://stackoverflow.com/questions/52100690/should-i-hide-firebase-api-keys-into-backend-not-due-to-data-security-but-proje), [this](https://stackoverflow.com/questions/61600373/what-is-the-best-way-to-secure-firebase-api-keys-in-a-react-app-so-it-is-not-acc), and [this](https://medium.com/@devesu/how-to-secure-your-firebase-project-even-when-your-api-key-is-publicly-available-a462a2a58843).